 May 3, 2008

-Back in town we stopped first at Natchez National Historic Park.
-This site turns out to be another cotton plantation house called Melrose.
+Back in Natchez, MS we stopped first at Natchez National Historic Park.
+This site turns out to be another cotton plantation estate called Melrose.
 We have seen enough old houses and this one doesn’t seem to have anything unique so we pass on the house tour.
 I am not sure why the National Park system owns it.
 We take a few minutes to walk the grounds where we discover a slave house with an interesting museum on slavery.
 We were surprised to learn that a black woman in New York successfully sued to use the public bus.
-100 years before Rosa Parks!
+This was 100 years before Rosa Parks and she was represented by future president Chester A. Arthur!

 We drove to the tourist info center where we watched a movie on the history of Natchez.
 Natchez was the New Orleans of the cotton plantations.
 Not wanting to really live on the plantation, the millionaire owners had their town homes here.